Majida El Roumi: 1970s

 In 1974, she was a contestant in the talent show Studio El Fan on Télé Liban and performed songs by Asmahan and Layla Murad at the age of 16.

 1980s–1990s

 When she performed at Hunter College in May 1989 accompanied by a 19-piece orchestra, music reviewer Peter Watrous said: "she wandered between near-European pop and Middle Eastern pop".

 2001–2004

 In 2001, Majida El Roumi released a single titled "Nachid El Hobb" (The Hymn of Love) with lyrics from Dam'a wa Ibtisama (A Tear and A Smile) written by the Lebanese artist and writer Gibran Khalil Gibran.
 El Roumi chose this text after the UN ceremony in 2001, when she was named Goodwill Ambassador, and declared it to be the theme message for her mission of peace around the world.
-In 2001, Majida's sister Maha had to be transported to the USA for better medical care, as she was suffering from cancer.
+In 2001, Majida's sister Maha had to be transported to the US for better medical care, as she was suffering from cancer.